eddieantonio/fast-sp/README.md

 # Analysis

-**TODO!** Briefly, Clang generates code for `count_c_owen` that does all of its counting logic with branches, which is probably why it struggles with `random_sp` — the M1 just can't predict the branches. `count_c` and `count_for_loop` both yields assemly that uses the `cinc` and `csel`, avoiding costly unpredictable branches.
-Rust/LLVM is able to autovectorize `count_iter` but it generates a whole mess of instructions, and I haven't put the time to understand what the instructions are actually doing.
-For `count_simd`, Rust/LLVM generates nice SIMD code that processes 16 bytes at a time, in a tiny loop.
+**TODO!** Briefly, Clang generates code for `c_original` that does all of its counting logic with branches, which is probably why it struggles with `random_sp` — the M1 just can't predict the branches. `c_for_loop` and `rust_for_loop` both yields assembly that uses the `cinc` and `csel`, avoiding costly unpredictable branches.
+Rust/LLVM is able to autovectorize `rust_iter` but it generates a whole mess of instructions, and I haven't put the time to understand what the instructions are actually doing.
+For `rust_simd`, Rust/LLVM generates nice SIMD code that processes 16 bytes at a time, in a tiny loop.

 Details of my testing machine
  - Apple MacBook Pro M1, 2020.
  - RAM: 8 GB
  - Max Clock speed: 3.2 GHz
  - L2 cache: 12 MB